jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.4.1 (2026/03/06) =
+* Update: Hide the Editor Assistant functions from the chatbot settings to simplify the interface.
+* Add: Support for the new GPT-5.4 model for improved AI responses.

 = 3.4.0 (2026/03/04) =
 * Add: Introduce a fully featured Editor Assistant sidebar (with a client-side feedback loop for chained AI actions).
 It's called Assistant in the Admin Modules.